 The hash of the signature of the event is one of the topics, except if you declared the event with the anonymous specifier.
-This means that it is not possible to filter for specific anonymous events by name.
+This means that it is not possible to filter for specific anonymous events by name, you can only filter by the contract address.
+The advantage of anonymous events is that they are cheaper to deploy and call.

+'''

+pragma solidity >=0.4.21 <0.7.0;

 contract ClientReceipt {

 event Deposit(

 address indexed from,

 bytes32 indexed id,

 uint value

 );